greenelab/czi-seed-rfa/manuscript.md

     use software created in this project effectively.
 We will address these goals by offering short courses and creating distributed communities.
     + Short Courses
-    Short courses (3-5 days) will intriduce all features of bioinformatics required to access HCA and use the tools developed in this application successfully, such as
+    Short courses (3-5 days) will introduce all features of bioinformatics required to access HCA and use the tools developed in this application successfully, such as
-     - Visualization and Exploration of High Dimension Data
+     - Visualization and Exploration of High Dimensional Data
      - R Statistical Programming Environment
      - UNIX
      - Statistical Approaches for High Dimension Biomedical Data
      - Gene Set and Pathway Analysis
-     - R and UNIX Tools Specific to HCA Data Anlysis
+     - R and UNIX Tools Specific to HCA Data Analysis
       + scRNAseq tools
       + RFA-developed tools
      - Course Project